 Some toilets now offer bidet functions that gently clean you with massaging streams of water.
 Most modern toilets feature low-flow designs, using at most 1.6 gallons per flush and in some cases less than a gallon.
 Composting toilets use no water at all.

 Below, we’ll review the features to consider when shopping for a new toilet and provide you with a list of some of the best toilet models for your home.

-- BEST PORTABLE: Camco Portable Travel Toilet
+- PORTABLE PICK: Camco Portable Travel Toilet

 What to Consider When Choosing the Best Toilet